-The nuclear sector has a very real need for the capability of identifying potentially hazardous substances accurately and from distance to limit exposure and hazard to human operators.
-IS-Instruments has been working in the nuclear decommissioning sector since 2018 when it partnered with i3D robotics to developed Callisto, a system combining advancing stereo camera technology to provide a 3D map of the scene and Raman spectroscopy to identify the chemical compensation of target substances within that scene.
+The nuclear sector has a very real need for the capability to accurately identify potentially hazardous substances from a distance, thereby limiting exposure and hazard to human operators.
+IS-Instruments has been working in the nuclear decommissioning sector since 2018, when it partnered with i3D robotics to develop Callisto, a system combining advanced stereo camera technology to provide a 3D map of the scene and Raman spectroscopy to identify the chemical composition of target substances within that scene.

-ISI has also been in collaboration with Jacobs to develop a spectrometer capable of making Raman measurements within a radioactive environment.
+ISI has also collaborated with Jacobs to develop a spectrometer capable of making Raman measurements within a radioactive environment.

-Raman is a proven spectroscopic technique for identifying radioactive substances and is capable of detecting alpha emitters including low-energy gamma emitters and even when large quantities of other high-energy gamma emitters are present.
+Raman spectroscopy is a proven technique for identifying radioactive substances and is capable of detecting alpha emitters, including low-energy gamma emitters, even when large quantities of other high-energy gamma emitters are present.
 However, the instruments cannot usually operate effectively in a radiative environment and therefore, cannot be placed in proximity to the target substance.
-This has so far, limited its use in the nuclear sector.
+This has so far limited its use in the nuclear sector.

 That may all change now with the development of a new class of spatial heterodyne Raman spectrometer system developed in a collaboration between Jacobs and ISI.

-This stage of the project has now moved from Technology Readiness Level 3 (TRL3) through to TRL8 and has been tested in a representative environment.
-An expert panel of assessors determined the Raman technology to be of ‘high maturity’, and clearly demonstrated the requirement for high-quality in-cell characterisation in decommissioning planning and operations.
-The full system is due to be deployed in the decommissioning an active separation cell on the Sellafield site and the Raman technology will be one of the first to be deployed.
+This stage of the project has progressed from Technology Readiness Level 3 (TRL3) to TRL8 and has been tested in a representative environment.
+An expert panel of assessors determined that the Raman technology is of ‘high maturity’ and has demonstrated the requirement for high-quality in-cell characterisation in decommissioning planning and operations.
+The full system is scheduled for deployment during the decommissioning of an active separation cell on the Sellafield site, and the Raman technology will be one of the first to be implemented.

 Read more from these two articles in the Nuclear Engineering International online magazine: Jacobs deploys Raman spectroscopy to identify radioactive contamination and Raman spectroscopy – nuclearized.